echanlopez/BorderedFJReduction/README.md

 bfj["IterationCount"]
 bfj["MatrixStatus"]
 ```

-To visualize the generalized symplectic brackets in a structured, publication-ready format:
+To visualize the generalized symplectic brackets in a structured,
+publication-ready format:

 ```mathematica
 FJSymplecticFrame[bfj]
 ```

+🔎 **Notes on the example**

+- The GIF intentionally displays only the summary output, not the full input.

+- The underlying Lagrangian contains physical parameters preserved symbolically.

+- This reflects the package philosophy:
+structure and diagnostics first, raw expressions second.
 ___

 ## 🧭 Gauge Symmetry Detection